 Are you passionate about making a difference to children's lives who are placed in local authority foster care?
 As a Family Time Worker, you’ll play a critical role in supporting children in understanding their birth identity and supervising their time with birth parents.

 We’re looking for people to join us with the skills to encourage and help maintain positive relationships between children and parents.
 We work with very vulnerable children so we must ensure we maintain professional relationships whilst managing complex family needs and behaviours.

 The Family Time Workers play a vital role in supporting families for them to spend quality time together.
 Our aim during family time is to promote a positive and meaningful time for children with their family.
 This could include offering support, guidance, and parenting advice or modelling positive interaction and behaviours.
 We also support children getting to and from school and family time in various locations.
 Our family time workers are required to transport the children around the county and further afield.

-We currently have a part-time permanent vacancy, working 18 hours per week over 2.5 days.
-Contracted hours of work will be Monday, Tuesday 8.30am-5.00pm and Wednesday 8.30am -12pm.
+We currently have a full-time permanent vacancy, working 37 hours per week over 5 days.
+Contracted hours of work will be Monday to Friday 8.30pm-5.00pm.
 However, flexibility is required as some family times involve working outside of contracted working hours, including evenings and weekends.